dorianps/LESYMAP/README.md

 [Known limitations](https://github.com/dorianps/LESYMAP/wiki/Known-Limitations)
 *****
 ### Note
-Package is under development, the behavior of some functions may change.
+Package under development, the behavior of some functions may change.